fineprint-global/app-mining-area-polygonization/README.md

 ```

 ## Acknowledgement
-This project gratefully acknowledges financial support from the ERC as part of the [FINEPRINT](https://www.fineprint.global/) project.
+This work was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme grant number 725525 [FINEPRINT](https://www.fineprint.global/) project.